Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Speed

 A second measure is the percentage of cancellations under 500 milliseconds.
 These are orders which are lifted (either through trades or cancellation) from the order book before any non-HFT trader could react to them.
 I report estimates in \autoref{fig:stablecoin_hftcancel}.

-My highest share of HFT activity is 57.7\% for Tether on Binance.
-Tether on Bitfinex and USD Coin on Binance are in the 30\% range.
+My highest share of HFT activity is 46.7\% for Tether on Binance.
+Tether on Bitfinex and USD Coin on Binance are over 25\%.
 Coinbase has less HFT activity.
-18.7\% of USD Coin cancellations are below the HFT threshold.
+17.5\% of USD Coin cancellations are below the HFT threshold.